Home Investment Who Owns Anthropic? Public Company Stakes and Investor Map in 2026

 Microsoft (MSFT, NASDAQ) Up to $5B No public mark separately disclosed Anthropic committed $30B Azure compute purchase + up to 1 GW; Claude on Microsoft Foundry

-Upside conditions
+Upside Conditions

-Downside conditions
+Downside Conditions

-Neutral conditions
+Neutral Conditions

 Tip: Investors interested in the asymmetry profile of holding the four anchor names should consider that the Anthropic-attributable upside is concentrated in liquidity events and earnings disclosures, while the downside is concentrated in valuation re-rating events.
-The framework discussed in options trading basics for US stocks covers how that asymmetry can be expressed with defined risk, though the option market does not price Anthropic-stake exposure separately from each anchor stock’s overall beta.
+The framework discussed in options trading basics for US stocks covers how that asymmetry can be expressed with defined risk, although the options market does not price Anthropic-stake exposure separately from each anchor stock’s overall beta.

-Limitations of this analysis
+Limitations of This Analysis

 Frequently Asked Questions